The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation: Acknowledgements

 \section{Acknowledgements}

 The authors are partially supported by the Australian Research Council under grant number DP190101197, DP200101866, and DP220100937.
-Agus L. Soenjaya is also supported by the Australian Government Research Training Program (RTP) Scholarship awarded at the University of New South Wales, Sydney.

-We would like to thank the referees for their valuable feedback, which improve the quality of the manuscript.
+Agus L. Soenjaya is also supported by the Australian Government Research Training Program (RTP) Scholarship awarded at the University of New South Wales, Sydney. {We would like to thank the referees for their valuable feedback which improves the quality of the manuscript.}